beam-magnum/kobo/source/about/index.md

 I am also interested in novel technologies in blockchain.
 I am with the [PKU Blockchain Association](https://x.com/PKUBlockchain), with whom I attended the ETH Beijing Hackthon and got a third prize.

-I am looking for intership with respect to cryptography, MPC, and blockchain.
-I am also searching for good opportunities to do a PhD in theotrical computer science.
+~~I am looking for intership with respect to cryptography, MPC, and blockchain.~~ I am now working at [Ant Group](https://www.antgroup.com/) as a research intern, which will last for at least 6 month, i.e. till March 2025.
+I am also searching for good opportunities to do a PhD in theotrical computer science, math, and cryptography.

 ---